 We have designed a completely portable system, by putting lithium ion batteries inside the ROV and controller.
 With batteries on-board, there is no power going down the tether, reducing the diameter and potential drag or need to bring along a generator to your dive site.

-Our ROVs have a full colour 700 HD camera, designed for low light with 0.01 lux.
+Our ROVs have a full colour 700 HD camera, designed for low light with 0.001 lux.
 The camera rotates around the entire body of the ROV 270 degrees.
 Allowing you to look up, down, behind as you drive the ROV.
 You may also upgrade the internal camera to Full HD recording.

 Simply give the ROV a fresh water rise after a dive in salt water, and keep the batteries charged.
 Since we have no dynamic seals to grease or parts to replace regularly, there is very little maintenance at all.

-Sensors give you on screen display of heading, depth, water temperature, pitch, roll, camera angle, and battery levels.
-With the sensors you can also set auto-heading and auto-depth, so you can set the rov to stay on a certain heading or stay at a certain depth.
+Sensors give you an on-screen display of heading, depth, water temperature, pitch, roll, camera angle, and battery levels.

 Yes, as long as the accessory is within 40 grams of neutral buoyancy it will not affect the ability of the ROV to maneuver throughout the waters.